FAQ: Our Post Quantum Cryptography (PQC)

 Yes, if not explicitly protected at all stages of the algorithms.

-FortifyIQ’s PQC libraries are designed specifically to address these weaknesses, including stages not currently covered by other implementations to the best of our knowledge.
+FortifyIQ’s PQC libraries are designed specifically to address these weaknesses, including stages not covered by other implementations to the best of our knowledge.

 What are the performance and power differences between PQC in software and hardware?